flcdrg/vsts-task-agent-capabilities/README.md

 # Agent Capabilities
 Exposes agent capabilities as variables in your pipeline.
+Use them just like any other variable in subsequent tasks.

 ## Usage
 Add a new **Agent Capabilities** task from the **Utility** category...